HtetOoWaiYan/OSMS/DEVELOPMENT_PLAN.md

 ### 🚧 What's Missing (Implementation Phase)

-The current state has **structure without data flow** - all the pieces are in place but no actual business logic or data operations are implemented.
+The current state has **multi-project structure with business logic ready for implementation** - all the architectural pieces are in place including multi-project support, but actual data operations and business workflows need to be implemented.

 ## Next Steps